-Half of the 10 percent administration allowance (5% out of 10%) is earnable, based on:
+Half of the 10 percent administration allowance (5 percent out of 10 percent) is earnable, based on:

-- Timeliness of reporting to FII - The recipient only requesting and accepting the funds required to successfully deliver their program-measured by the amount of unused funds returned to FII at the end of the fiscal year (turnback)
+- timeliness of reporting to FII - the recipient only requesting and accepting the funds required to successfully deliver their program-measured by the amount of unused funds returned to FII at the end of the fiscal year (turnback)

-FII will pay half of the administration allowance (five percent) with every advance paid to the funding recipient.
-The remaining earnable half of the administration allowance (up to five percent) will be paid after year end, if the conditions outlined in Schedule 5 of the Recipient Agreement are met by the funding recipient.
+FII will pay half of the administration allowance (5 percent) with every advance paid to the funding recipient.
+The remaining earnable half of the administration allowance (up to 5 percent) will be paid after year end if the conditions outlined in Schedule 5 of the Recipient Agreement are met by the funding recipient.